-Drop the wrapped water chestnut into the bowl (you can do several as a time, how ever many will fit with room to move the dry mixture) and use a spoon to coat each piece.
+- Drop the wrapped water chestnut into the bowl (you can do several as a time, how ever many will fit with room to move the dry mixture) and use a spoon to coat each piece.
 Make sure you get all the sides and the ends as well.

 - Transfer the water chestnuts to a baking sheet or dish that is lined with either tin foil or a silicone mat.

 - Once you get through all of them, take each water chestnut and run them through the dredging process a second time.
 Start on one end and work your way over to make sure you hit them all.
 (Faster, easier way: wrap them all, throw them on the sheet or in the dish, and throw all the topping across the water chestnuts).

 - Bake for approximately 30 minutes, flipping the water chestnuts over half way through.
 Cook until the bacon is starting to render but before they are overdone.

+Turkey bacon will cook faster and be a little dry as there is less fat.
 If you want them to be sweeter, use 1/2 cup brown sugar and 1/4 cup dry mustard.